 Voles are small rodents and are frequently referred to as meadow mice or field mice.
 They typically live about 3-6 months and there are about 70 species of voles.
 They have blunt noses, small furry ears, dense brown fur and a tail with no fur.
+Keep reading for more vole information for kids.

 The vole's diet consists of seeds, tubers, tree needles, bark, various green vegetation such as grass and clover, and insects.
 Voles prefer not to feed in the open.